aloisdeniel/built_bloc/built_bloc_generator/README.md

 Then declare your [subject fields](https://github.com/ReactiveX/rxdart)  and annotate them with `@stream` or `@sink` to generate a public getter accordingly.

-You can also subscribe to a subject with the `Listen` annotation on a method.
+You can also subscribe to a subject with the `Bind` annotation.

 ```dart
 import 'package:rxdart/rxdart.dart';